Alexdonezwell/Design-Space-Prototype/README.md

 # Design-Space-Prototype
-An Interactive prototype that helps for designing interventioned tailored for responsible data science
+An Interactive prototype that helps for designing behavior change interventions tailored for responsible data science